bartekmi/x10/x10/doc/base_library.md

 Padding around the component (in pixels).
 Padding is the distance between the element and border (if any).

 - Data Type: Float
+### Attribute 'paddingBottom'

+Padding below the component (in pixels)

+- Data Type: Float
+### Attribute 'paddingLeft'

+Padding to the left of the component (in pixels)

+- Data Type: Float
+### Attribute 'paddingRight'

+Padding to the right of the component (in pixels)

+- Data Type: Float
+### Attribute 'paddingTop'

+Padding on top of the component (in pixels)

+- Data Type: Float
 ### Attribute 'visible'

 Is the object visible on the UI?